 All students will be asked to register for the appropriate exam when they apply for graduation.
-Both exams are available at the FSCC main campus in Fort Scott, Miami County location in Paola, or the FSCC Motorcycle Training Building in Frontenac.
+Both exams are available at the FSCC main campus in Fort Scott, and the Miami County location in Paola.
 Appropriate holds will be applied to student accounts if the exit exam is not taken before the end of the student's final semester.